Publishing an Add-on

 This guide will help you to set up everything you need for publishing your open-source add-on to the Jmix marketplace.

+With our proposed approach both source code and binary artifacts are hosted on GitHub.
 Alternatively, you can publish your add-on artifacts to Maven Central.
-In this case, create a GitHub repository for your source code, set up publishing by yourself and then follow the Register Add-on in Marketplace instructions.
+In this case, create a GitHub repository for your source code, set up publishing by yourself and then follow the Register Add-on in Marketplace instructions. |

 Create Add-on Project

-Please don’t use io.jmix.* as a base package and artefact group of your add-on.
+Please don’t use io.jmix.* as a base package and artifact group of your add-on.
 This name is reserved for Jmix core add-ons.
 Ideally, the base package should be a reverse-DNS notation of your own internet domain.

 To interact well with the GitHub Actions workflows we will see later, you should change the repository settings for publishing add-on artifacts to GitHub Packages: